 Things to do near Loch Lomond

-There are so many things to do near Loch Lomond and in the Trossachs that choosing just a few can be challenging!
+There are so many things to do near Loch Lomond and in the Trossachs that choosing can be challenging!
 Ballat Smithy Cottage is located near the ‘Bonnie Banks’ of Loch Lomond, and on the threshold of the Loch Lomond & the Trossachs National Park.

-The cottage sits in a beautiful rural location, yet only 30 minutes from Stirling or Glasgow.
+The cottage is in a beautiful rural location, yet only 30 minutes from Stirling or Glasgow.
 This means that one day you can be on top of a mountain, and the next you’re shopping in one of Scotland’s vibrant cities.
-Here are a few of our favourite Loch Lomond attractions:
+Here’s our guide to a few of our favourite Loch Lomond attractions:

 What’s on Loch Lomond

-If you’d like to spend time on the water, book a spot on a cruise!
-You can see the islands dotted around the loch.
-You can also Cruise Loch Katrine on the Sir Walter Scott, or sail down the Clyde on the P.S.
+For more leisurely time on the water, book a spot on a cruise.
+You can also Cruise Loch Katrine on the beautiful little steamship Sir Walter Scott or experience the magnificent scenery of the Firth of Clyde, its islands and sea lochs on the world’s only sea-going paddle steamer P.S.
 Waverley.

-And if you want something a bit more adrenaline-fuelled like cliff jumping, then you can do that too with Go Country Adventure on nearby Loch Ard.
+And if you want something a bit more adrenaline-fuelled like axe throwing, then you can do that too with Loch Ard Adventure Centre on nearby Loch Ard.

 Exploring the Trossachs

-If you’re looking to get a good stretch of your legs, then this is the place to be.
+When you book Ballat Smithy Cottage, you’re coming to stay in one of the best places to get out and explore.
 There are walks to suit everyone, high or low level, long or short, easy or strenuous.
-Walk by the banks of the Endrick Water or Loch Lomond, Queen Elizabeth Forest, Country Parks, Nature Reserves.
+Walk by the banks of the Endrick Water or Aber Shore on Loch Lomond, or explore miles of trails in the Queen Elizabeth Forest .
 Many sections of the West Highland Way and the John Muir Way coast to coast route are easily reached.
 The Three Lochs Way, with its spectacular views, is close by, and the lovely Rob Roy Way begins near here in Drymen.

 For hillwalkers there are ‘easy’ hills such as Ben An, to more difficult such as Ben Lomond, The Cobbler or the mountains of Perthshire.
 Walk Highlands has comprehensive information.

 This is also a great place to climb on two wheels and take to the road.
-The cottage has a secure storage area for bikes, or they can be hired in Drymen and Aberfoyle.
+The cottage has a secure storage area for bikes, with facilities for washing down muddy bikes or boots, or bikes can be hired in Aberfoyle.
 There are numerous very good routes in the Queen Elizabeth Forest, around Callander and from Drymen to Balloch and Aberfoyle.

 If you’d rather take to four legs, then there are several British Horse Society and TRSS Approved Trekking and Riding Centres within travelling distance of the cottage.
-Please ask for details at the cottage.
+We can recommend Loch Lomond Pony Trekking, just outside Balloch.

 Discover Scotland’s Wildlife

 Do you dream of spotting a red squirrel?
 Or of seeing golden eagles soar over your head?
 This is all possible here.
 There are several Scottish Wildlife Trust and RSPB reserves in the area.
 Loch Lomond is internationally important with many rare species.
 For example, you might find kingfishers on the Endrick, ospreys on Loch Lomond and the Lake of Menteith and ptarmigan on the high tops.
-Red squirrels can be seen at Aberfoyle.
+Red squirrels can be seen at Aberfoyle, and increasingly in other places too.
 If you’re lucky you might even see eagles, pine marten and otters.
-Take your binoculars though – they are very good at hiding!
+The garden here at Ballat Smithy Cottage is a haven for birds and our guests enjoy watching them at the feeders.
+Our latest, very exciting, visitor is a barn owl!

 Golfing and sports near Loch Lomond